 To get a more exact estimate for your moving costs, we suggest you use our long distance moving calculator above.

 What is the average cost to hire a long distance moving company?

-As we discussed above, the average cost of moving a two-three bedroom household 1,000 miles or more is around $4,300.
-The average cost of moving a smaller household, such as a one-bedroom apartment, 1,000 miles or more is around $2,500.
+As we discussed above, the approximate cost of moving a two-three bedroom household 1,000 miles or more is around $6,300.
+The approximate cost of moving a smaller household, such as a one-bedroom apartment, 1,000 miles or more is around $3,500.

 Professional moving companies can help make your long distance move easy.
 With a professional move, you get the services of a personal moving coordinator who will make sure that all parts of your move are well coordinated.
 Your moving team will load, transport and unload your possessions.
 They will even pack up your belongings (for an extra cost) if you desire.
 Once at your new home, your moving team will place your furniture in the rooms and will even re-assemble things like bed frames and tables, if desired.
 Do you want your boxes unpacked and everything put in its new home?
 Your moving team can take care of that, too.
 They will even return in 30 days to pick up and recycle your unpacked boxes and packing materials for a modest additional cost.

 Again, we invite you to use our long distance moving calculator to get an estimate that more closely reflects your household's situation.

 Long distance moves are calculated using a formula that takes into account the number of miles your possessions need to travel to your new home and the total weight of all of those possessions.
 Other factors that help determine the final cost of your move include where you are moving (states like Montana and Wyoming with fewer moving companies are more expensive), your moving date and if you require any additional services.

 Use our easy long distance moving cost calculator to get an estimate that more closely reflects your family's situation.